yedp123/RetopoCAD/README.md

 ## **Tech Stack & Credits**

+A special thanks to [Andrea Pozzetti](https://github.com/PozzettiAndrea) for his constant advices, expertise and guidance, this project wouldn't have been possible without him!

 This tool stands on the shoulders of giants.
 It was built using:

 * **Frontend:** React, React Three Fiber (Three.js), TailwindCSS, Vite.